Entities that meet the reporting requirement should register in the Payment Times Reporting Portal.

 Publish revised reports

-Reporting entities may apply to publish a revised version of a Payment times report.
+Reporting entities may apply to have a revised version of a Payment times report published.
 This can be done via the reporting portal.

 The application must include: